-This Evidence of Coverage is part of our contract with you about how Sonder Tiers Medicare Advantage (HMO) covers your care.
+This Evidence of Coverage is part of our contract with you about how Sonder Complete Health Medicare Advantage (HMO) covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
-These notices are sometimes called riders or amendments.;
+These notices are sometimes called "riders" or "amendments".

-The contract is in effect for months in which you are enrolled in Sonder Tiers Medicare Advantage (HMO) between January 1, 2024 and December 31, 2024.
+The contract is in effect for the months in which you are enrolled in Sonder Complete Health Medicare Advantage (HMO) between January 1, 2024, and December 31, 2024.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of Sonder Tiers Medicare Advantage (HMO) after

-December 31, 2024.
-We can also choose to stop offering the plan in your service area, after December 31, 2024.
+This means we can change the costs and benefits of Sonder Complete Health Medicare Advantage (HMO) after December 31, 2024.
+We can also choose to stop offering the plan in your service area after December 31, 2024.

-Medicare (the Centers for Medicare & Medicaid Services) must approve Sonder Tiers Medicare Advantage (HMO) each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve Sonder Complete Health Medicare Advantage (HMO) each year.
 You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.